 Components of Induction Heating

 A typical induction heating system includes a power supply, impedance matching circuit, tank circuit, and applicator.
 The applicator which is the induction coil can be a part of the tank circuit.
-A tank circuit is usually a parallel set of capacitor and inductor.
-Capacitor and inductor in the tank circuit are reservoirs of electrostatic energy and electromagnetic energy, respectively.
+A tank circuit is usually a parallel set of capacitors and inductors.
+The capacitor and inductor in the tank circuit are reservoirs of electrostatic energy and electromagnetic energy, respectively.
 At the resonance frequency, the capacitor and the inductor start to swing their stored energy to each other.
 In the parallel configuration, this energy conversion occurs at high current.
 The high current through the coil helps to have a good energy transfer from the induction coil to the workpiece.

 a) Power Supply

 Power supplies are one of the most important parts of an induction heater system.
 They are typically rated by their operating frequency range and power.
 There are various types of induction power supplies which are line-frequency supplies, frequency multipliers, motor-generators, spark-gap converters, and solid-state inverters.
 Solid-state inverters have the most efficiency between the power supplies.

 A typical solid-state inverter power supply includes two major sections; Rectifier and Inverter.
 Line ac currents are converted into dc in the rectifier section using diodes or thyristors.
 The dc current goes to the inverter, where solid-state switches, such as IGBTs or MOSFETs convert it into a current, this time at a high frequency (typically in the range of 10kHz-600kHz).
 According to the diagram below, IGBTs can work at a higher power level and lower frequency versus MOSFETs operating at a lower power level and higher frequencies.